 Some painters also would hang drywall themselves, and drywall panels along with drywall joint compounds commonly included asbestos.
 Painters may have sanded the joint compounds on the seams or they’d be in the same room as someone working on the drywall.
 Being in the vicinity of work on asbestos drywall was a common source of exposure for painters.

 Loose asbestos fibers can irritate lung tissue and cause lung cancer or irritate the lining of the lungs or abdominal cavity.
 These linings are made up of mesothelial cells, and these cells can turn into mesothelioma cancer if they are diseased.

-Why Was Asbestos in Paint?
+Why Was Asbestos in Paints and Coatings?

 The mineral is durable and can strengthen paint mixtures.
 Many companies added asbestos to their paint formulas to improve durability.

 The IARC’s “Chemical Agents and Related Occupations” said it was “used as a filler to improve the technical properties of paints, particularly those used in shipyards and on bridges.”
 You could also find asbestos-filled paint for homes and offices.